gusluchetti/portfolio/README.md

 your target environment.

 ## TODOS:
+- Berkeley Mono for all, possibly Garamond for CV and/or blog posts (how to preload fonts correctly)
+- define ALL routes specified in static route list (match old website)
+- read cookies to apply dark/light mode and other prefs
 - preload data and/or code if user is typing command that is valid to speedup things
-- define routes specified in static route list
-- read cookies to apply dark/light mode and other prefs
 - style overhaul, actual terminal UI, possibly sounds
 - simplified mode, buttons and all
 - (page) cv as html